 "I would go vegan, but I love cheese!"

-Not wanting to give up cheese is one of the most common excuses for not turning vegan.
+Not wanting to give up cheese is one of the most common excuses for not turning vegan or at least lowering one’s consumption of animal products.
 For that same reason, there are plenty of companies that have developed plant-based alternatives to cheese.
-This includes Daiya, which creates cheesy items ranging from a simple slice of cheddar style cheese to boxed mac & cheese that you can bring home and cook up in less than 30 minutes to ready-made pizza!
-Many restaurants such as Hemingway's incorporate Daiya cheese into their dishes, and I'm sure they could fool anyone.
-With Daiya, you don't have to worry about missing out on any cheese item, because they have over 70 items that all contain 'cheese', and most of these can be purchased at shops such as Green Common, Just Green, and sometimes even ParknShop!
-All their products are gluten free, soy free, and "delicious dairy-free".
+This includes Daiya, which creates cheesy items ranging from a simple slice of cheddar style cheese to boxed mac & cheese that you can bring home and cook up in less than 30 minutes to ready-made vegan pizza.
+Many restaurants such as Kind Kitchen and Hemingway's incorporate Daiya cheese into their dishes, and while the texture is stickier than usual, they could easily fool anyone.
+With Daiya, you don't have to worry about missing out on any cheese item, because they have over 70 items that all contain 'cheese'.
+Most of these can be purchased at shops such as Green Common, Just Green, and sometimes even ParknShop!
+All their products are made with cassava and arrowroot, and the properties of these ingredients enable the ‘cheese’ to melt, shred and stretch.
+Moreover, their products are all gluten free, soy free, and "delicious dairy-free".

 Some of their most popular items:

-- Mac & Cheeze (tastes very very 'cheese'-y so if you're not a huge fan of things that are overly cheesey, then I'd advise against this)
+- Mac & Cheeze: this tastes very very 'cheese'-y so if you're not a huge fan of things that are overly cheesey, then I'd advise against this).

-Another alternative to cheese is the brand Sheese.
-Similar to Daiya, Sheese sells sliced cheese such as 'cheddar', but they also offer spread-style 'cheese' such as cream sheese!
-These come in many different flavours—original, cheddar style, chives, garlic and herbs, etc. I have personally never bought any of these products before, but I believe that this is the 'cheese' used in restaurants such as Vegan & Mirror Concept, LN Fortunate Coffee, and Tequila Jack's (for their beyond burger).
-You can buy Sheese at Loving Hut and Be-Juiced, or you can give it a try at the restaurants listed above.
+Another vegan alternative to cheese is the brand Sheese.
+Similar to Daiya, Sheese sells sliced cheese such as 'cheddar', but they also offer spread-style 'cheese' such as cream sheese.
+These come in many different flavours—original, cheddar style, chives, garlic and herbs, etc. I have personally never bought any of these products before, but this is the 'cheese' used in restaurants such as Vegan & Mirror Concept, LN Fortunate Coffee, and Tequila Jack's (for their beyond burger).
+You can buy Sheese at Loving Hut or Be-Juiced, or you can give it a try at any of the restaurants listed above.

-Yogurt was one of my favorite snacks before turning vegan, and even now, it still is!
-This is because there are countless brands of yogurt that are soy-based, coconut-based, or even cashew-based.
-Some of the most popular brands include Alpro, Silk, Daiya, and Hong Kong's very own health food store - Foodcraft.
-All of these brands can be purchased at City Super and most other health food stores including Green Common and Just Green.
-My personal favorite is the Silk blueberry flavored soy-based yogurt, because it reminds me of the yogurt parfaits I used to make for breakfast.
+Yogurt was one of my favorite snacks before turning vegan, and even now, it still is.
+This is because there are countless yogurt brands that are soy-based, coconut-based, or even cashew-based.
+Some of the most popular brands include Alpro, Silk, Daiya, Forager, Nush and Hong Kong's very own health food brand, Foodcraft.
+All of these products can be purchased at City Super and most other health food stores including Green Common and Just Green.
+My personal favorite is the Silk blueberry flavored soy-based yogurt, as it reminds me of the yogurt parfaits I used to make for breakfast.

-Many people are worried about not getting enough calcium or protein from drinking vegan versions of milk, but contrary to popular belief, soy milk actually contains twice the amount of protein that cow's milk does.
-Moreover, soy milk has half as many calories as cow's milk, therefore the protein to calorie ratio is much greater in soy milk (if that is a concern).
-Furthermore, since soy milk is a fortified food, it also contains many essential nutrients needed to sustain a healthy diet; potassium, iron, and vitamin B-12—the vitamin that is supposedly unattainable through a vegan diet—can all be found in these products.
+Overall, soy milk appears to be the least harmful in terms of environmental impact.
+Moreover, soy milk has half as many calories as cow's milk, and contain just as much, if not more, protein per serving.
+Since soy milk is a fortified food, it also contains many essential nutrients needed to sustain a healthy diet.
+Potassium, iron, and vitamin B-12—the vitamin that is supposedly unattainable through a vegan diet—can all be found in these products.

 4. Ice Cream

 Another easily replaceable dairy-based staple food, vegan ice cream can be found at many places in Hong Kong—the most famous one being the Hong Kong based brand Happy Cow.
-Happy Cow is made from coconuts, and it has an extremely creamy texture and comes in an assortment of flavours.
-My personal favorites are the Dragon Berry flavour, which can be found at their store by the Observation wheel, and the salted caramel flavour, which is sold in cup-form in various retail stores such as Loving Hut, Green Common, Just Green, and even City Super.
-Absolutely sensational.
+Happy Cow’s desserts are made with coconuts, and while they come in an assortment of flavours, their texture remains consistently creamy.
+My personal favorites are the Dragon Berry flavour, which can be found at their stall by the Observation wheel, and the salted caramel flavour, which is also sold in cup-form in various retail stores such as Loving Hut, Green Common, Just Green, and even City Super.

-IF, for whatever reason, you're not a fan of the coconut-based Happy Cow ice cream, there are aplenty of ice cream parlours around Hong Kong that sell sorbet—a fruity, Italian style alternative to the traditional-style ice cream!
-One of my favorites is Barista Givrés in Central (Staunton street) and in Wanchai (Lee Tung avenue), because they arrange your ice cream into a rose-shaped design, and they have many unusual but delicious flavours such as butterfly pea flower, hibiscus flower, rose, and more!
-If you want something more simple, you can also pay a visit to shops such as Grom in IFC or Venchi in Festival Walk to grab yourself some nice vegan ice cream.
+If you're not a fan of the coconut-based Happy Cow ice cream, there are also plenty of ice cream parlours around Hong Kong that sell sorbet—a fruity, dairy-free alternative to traditional ice cream.
+One of my favorites is Barista Givrés (pictured top right), because they arrange your ice cream into the shape of a rose.
+They have shops located in both Central and Wanchai, and their options include many unusual but delicious flavours such as butterfly pea flower, hibiscus flower, rose, and more.

-You know it's an important invention when they have a vegan option for it.
 Just like every other food item on sale, Nutella doesn't go without a vegan replacement.
-Introducing to you a plant-based alternative to the commonly craved, sugary chocolate hazelnut spread: Nutiva.
+While browsing on iHerb last year, I came across a plant-based alternative to the commonly craved, sugary, chocolate hazelnut spread: Nutiva.

-As they proudly state on their label, Nutiva contains 40% less sugar than 'the leading brand' (aka Nutella).
-From 21 grams per serving to almost half of that at 12 grams, that's a whole lot less of sugar to consume with your bread!
-What's impressive is that the only real difference between the ingredients of the two items is the presence of milk (once again, refer to my post about dairy if you're wondering why it's so unnecessary), and in terms of taste, the only difference is that Nutiva is slightly less sweet.
+As it’s proudly noted on their label, Nutiva’s organic hazelnut spread contains 40% less sugar than 'the leading brand', Nutella.
+From 21 grams per serving to almost half of that at 12 grams, that's a whole lot less of sugar to consume.
+What's impressive is that the only real difference between the ingredients of the two items is the presence of milk (once again, refer to my post about dairy if you're wondering why vegans elect to boycott this industry), and in terms of taste, the only difference is that Nutiva is slightly less sweet.